 A Story of the Soul

 Both books in this Beyond the Circle series are far from being traditional or straightforward fantasy adventure novels or what have you… rather, they are more akin to introspective journeys used to touch on various themes.
 In other words, as I kept reading the story I couldn’t help but stop to think quite often about the underlying message of whatever events might have been happening, and in many cases it’s one of a positive and hopeful nature.
-As the overarching theme of the entire story, I would definitely say there is a strong focus on what perfect love really is, and how it can be used to fight against hatred, fear and darkness.
+As the overarching theme of the entire story in Rise of the Mystics, I would definitely say there is a strong focus on what perfect love really is, and how it can be used to fight against hatred, fear and darkness.

 While on the whole it might feel as if these themes are a bit cliched at times, I would argue Dekker knows how to skillfully integrate them into the story, making them part of the plot and giving them a tangible importance.
 We witness them in the lives and fates of the various characters, which in my opinion almost has an effect of making them automatically more interesting.
 As a matter of fact, despite repeating some of the themes with a few characters, the author never feels redundant for he has a good vision when it comes to tackling subjects from different angles.
 I believe this integration of thought-provoking themes into the story is a big aspect of what makes this series work; when you become intellectually or emotionally attached to concepts and ideas presented by the author, the story begins to feel much more alive and important in the real world.